symfony/symfony-docs/forms.rst

             }
         }

 That's it!
-If you re-submit the form with invalid data, you'll see the corresponding errors printed out with the form.
+If you re-submit the form with invalid data, you will see the corresponding errors printed out with the form.

 To see the second approach - adding constraints to the form - and to